EclipseAleo/aleo-eclipse/oracle/README.md

 - ⚙️ Configurable feeds (min stake, windows, thresholds)
 - 📈 Linear token emissions to bootstrap liquidity & reward ecosystem actors

+**Disclaimer**

+* Global flow is functional but some asserts may be missing for maximal security.

 ---

 ## 🏗 Architecture